St Peters - Marden

 St Peters - Marden was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-St Peters-Marden has a higher level of cultural diversity than most local markets, with 28.8% of its population born overseas and 24.0% speaking a language other than English at home.
-The dominant religion in St Peters-Marden is Christianity, which accounts for 46.3% of the population.
+St Peters-Marden has a higher cultural diversity compared to most local markets, with 28.8% of its population born overseas and 24.0% speaking a language other than English at home.
+Christianity is the predominant religion in St Peters-Marden, accounting for 46.3% of the population.
 Notably, the 'Other' religious category comprises 1.5% of the population, slightly higher than the Greater Adelaide average of 1.6%.

 Frequently Asked Questions - Diversity